 2. Your competitors are stepping up their social media game.
 On average, content marketers are using 6 different platforms to manage their brand’s social media.
 Social media is a useful tool for keeping up-to-date with quick posts, sharing recent achievements, and learning more about your followers.
 The most popular social media sites for B2B organizations are LinkedIn (94%), Twitter (87%), and Facebook (84%).* The challenge B2B marketers face when managing social media is the lack of specialization and bandwidth of current staff to keep up with what is happening online.
 We see B2B marketers solving this problem by following their B2C cousins in finding social media agencies that can help them monitor, create content and engage online.

 3. If your current content marketing campaign isn’t working, your budget could be the problem.
-51% of content marketers say they will increase spending in 2016.
-The average budget allocated to content marketing in 2015 was 28% while the most effective B2B marketers allocate 42%.* We think that while advertising becomes less and less effective for B2B companies, content marketing might just take the stage as an effective replacement.
+51% of content marketers say they will increase spending.
+The average budget allocated to content marketing was 28% while the most effective B2B marketers allocate 42%.* We think that while advertising becomes less and less effective for B2B companies, content marketing might just take the stage as an effective replacement.

 4. It’s the early innings for content marketing.
 Only 30% of marketers say that their content marketing is effective.* Ouch.
 While content marketing is growing in popularity and the number of ways to publish information online is ever expanding, there are still ways to innovate this tactic and create better, more targeted campaigns with consistency across all branded spaces.
 B2B companies can understandably make the mistake of focusing too much on what they think is important rather than what their prospective customers need to make their purchase decision.
 When was the last time you asked your target audience what they think?
 Social media has made it easier than ever to get feedback with quick polls and surveys, you might be surprised at the results.